 Mine action makes it possible for peacekeepers to carry out patrols, for humanitarian agencies to deliver assistance, and for ordinary citizens to live without the fear that a single misstep could cost them their lives.

 The International Day for Mine Awareness and Assistance in Mine Action is commemorated on 4 April each year.
 Events take place around the world including in UN missions, information centres and permanent UN offices in Bangkok, Geneva, Nairobi and New York.

 On this day the UN reaffirms its commitment to a world free from the threat of mines and other remnants of war.
-This year the 14 UN entities working on mine action are promoting a new six year strategy that was agreed and will guide the UN and its partners through 2018.
+This year the 12 UN entities working on mine action are promoting the work of women in mine action.
+The efforts of women make mine action work more efficient and effective.

 The problem of landmines and explosive remnants of war, including cluster bombs, can be solved within our lifetime if everyone does their part.

 The objective of mine action is to identify and reduce the impact and risk of landmines and explosive remnants of war, including cluster bombs, to a level where people can live safely.

 Mine action entails more than removing landmines from the ground.
 It includes high impact efforts aimed at protecting people from danger, helping victims become self-sufficient and active members of their communities and providing opportunities for sustainable development and stability.

 Landmines and explosive remnants of war kill or injure thousands of individuals every year.
 In addition to the human toll they: